MenoData/Time4A/README.md

 While libraries like ThreetenABP or Joda-Time-Android care about holding the latest timezone data independent from the Android platform they fail to hold their own i18n-resources.
 But real-world mobile devices using the Android platform often use very different text resources and data for world languages, dependent on how up-to-date the Android OS-version is.
-Furthermore, even the newest Android platform does not offer the best available quality of i18n-translations (an example is missing support for localized plural rules in formatting of durations).
-Time4A closes this big gap **supporting actually 86 languages** and has more features than any other date and time library available for the Android platform.
+Time4A closes this big gap **supporting actually 87 languages** and has more features than any other date and time library available for the Android platform.
 Of course, Time4A also supports the **newest timezone data** available at [IANA](http://www.iana.org/time-zones).
 On the other side: If you really want you can even use the platform timezone data in parallel.
 Time4A gives you the freedom which timezone data to use.

 ## Any disadvantages?
 Yes, Time4A is rather big in terms of method count and size due to a lot of features (although still much smaller than ICU4J).